knight0917/DRM-project/README.md

  20. Filter: pip install django-filter > put it in setting installed apps and can make global or custom filter like pagination in settings.py.
  21. search filter

+Process to upload on git via terminal
+1.